kingsdigitallab/kdl-vqa/README.md

 * designed to work with different vision language models
   * which also allows to compare/benchmark different models
 * granual caching: only ask question again if prompt or model has changed
-* can select a different model for each question
 * [coming soon] export answers to HTML for manual review

 ## Requirements & set up

 GPU will speed up processing but is optional.

 * [Install `poetry`](https://python-poetry.org/docs/#installing-with-pipx).
 * cd into this folder